 - Enterprise Zone application in autumn 2015

-- The first stage of Public Consultation for moving the York Central Site forward ran from 18 January to 18 February 2016 and sought wider public views on the project to inform development.
-Read more in the January 'Our City' article or view Consultation brochure: Seeking your views to guide development and related York Central consultation material.
-See also the National Railway Museum’s vision for transformation.
-The consultation report was published in July 2016 and will inform the creation of a masterplan for the site which will be subject to further consultation in 2017
+- The first stage of Public Consultation for moving the York Central site forward ran from 18 January to 18 February 2016 and sought wider public views on the project to inform development.
+Read more in the 'Our City' article or view Consultation brochure: Seeking your views to guide development and related York Central consultation material.
+Also see the National Railway Museum’s vision for transformation.
+The consultation report was published in July 2016 and will inform work towards the creation of a masterplan for the site

 York Central Community Forum

 York Central Community Forum (YCCF) has been set up to provide a sounding board for the site at key stages of the development process.
 Representatives will consider proposals, and provide feedback to the wider community.

 Site visits took place in November 2016 and May 2017, and an 'access options preview' was held in August 2017.
 See:

 YCCF meeting notes are also available to view online: